Syria – Desert (Palmyra) and East (Raqqah, Deir ez-Zor) November 9, 2019

 ISIL also destroyed a number of tombstones at a local cemetery for Palmyra’s residents.
 ISIL is also reported to have placed explosives around Palmyra.

 In March 2016 a large-scale offensive by the SAA (supported by Hezbollah and Russian airstrikes) initially regained the areas south and west of the city.
 After capturing the orchards and the area north of the city, the assault on the city began.
 In the early morning hours of the 27th of March 2016, the Syrian military forces regained full control over the city.
-In December 2016, ISIS retook the oilfields outside of the city, and began moving back into the city center.
+In December 2016, ISIS retook the oilfields outside of the city and began moving back into the city center.

-When we drove the city on November 9th, it was almost completely destroyed.
+When we drove to the city on November 9th, it was almost completely destroyed.
 I didn’t see an undamaged building.
 A few shops had opened in some of the bottom floors of a few of the damaged buildings.
 A few residents were in the main street but the rest was completely abandoned.

 Museum of Palmyra.
-ISIS also occupied this basically destroying everything inside.
-The valuable funerary busts had all been removed and sent to Damascu.
+ISIS also occupied this destroying everything inside.
+The valuable funerary busts had all been removed and sent to Damascus.
 But all larger stone statues were left.
 ISIS had destroyed the faces and hands or broken off the heads of all the statues.
 All the glass display cases and the great model of the city were destroyed.
 There were 3 mosaics on the walls that appeared intact.
 Two wonderful stone reliefs were in the museum, both recovered at the Syrian/Turkey border on their way to being sold by ISIS.

 Zenokia Cham Palace Hotel.
 Built in the early 20th century, this great hotel stands on the edge of the WHS.
 It was occupied by ISIS – all the furniture, interior doors, bathrooms and everything inside was gone.
-Plaster moldings and anything on the walls were on floor.
+Plaster moldings and anything on the walls were on the floor.

 PALMYRA World Heritage Site

 The site is huge with a sea of columns.
 All the hundreds of columns had a stone platform projected from the column at about 5m above ground.
 Each held a statue of a prominent god or citizen of the city but I only saw one statue remaining.
 Some had an inscription under the platform describing the dignitary.
-Image result for Baths of Diocletian palmyra syria

 TEMPLE OF BEL (Baal)

-.
+History.
 The temple was built on a small rise that shows signs of human occupation that goes back to the third millennium BC.
 The area was occupied in pre-Roman periods with a former temple that is usually referred to as “the first temple of Bel” and “the Hellenistic temple”.
 The walls of the temenos and propylaea were constructed in the late first and the first half of the second century AD.

 The Temple of Bel was converted into a Christian church during the Byzantine Era.
 Parts of the structure were modified by Arabs in 1132 which preserved the structure and converted the Temple into a mosque.
 The enormous temple courtyard (approx. 200 x 200 meters) held mud-brick houses among the ruins, and served as a fortified citadel for the village of Palmyra (known as Tadmur during the 1100s).
 The mosque in the temple proper and the dwellings remained in use until the 1920s when Franco-Syrian archaeological missions cleared the temple grounds of its postclassical elements.
 Most of the Corinthian columns of the inner colonnades still showed pedestals where the statues of the benefactors stood.
 The temple was aligned along the eastern end of the Great Colonnade at Palmyra.

 Architecture.
 The temple showed a remarkable synthesis of ancient Near Eastern and Greco-Roman architecture.
 The temple remains lay inside a large precinct lined by porticos.
 It had a rectangular shape and was oriented north-south.
 It was based on a paved court surrounded by a massive 205-metre (673 ft) long wall with a propylaeum.
 On a podium in the middle of the court was the actual temple building.
-The cella was entirely surrounded by a prostyle of Corinthian columns, only interrupted on the long side by an entrance gate with large steps leading from the court.
-The cella was unique in the fact that it had two inner sanctuaries, the north and south adytons, dedicated as the shrines of Bel and other local deities.
+The cella was surrounded by a prostyle of Corinthian columns, only interrupted on the long side by an entrance gate with large steps leading from the court.
+The cella was unique in the fact that it had two inner sanctuaries, the north and south additions, dedicated to the shrines of Bel and other local deities.
 The northern chamber was known for a bas-relief carving of the seven planets known to the ancients surrounded by the twelve signs of the Zodiac and the carvings of a procession of camels and veiled women.
 The cella was lit by two pairs of windows cut high in the two long walls.
-In three corners of the building stairwells could be found that led up to rooftop terraces.
+In three corners of the building, stairwells could be found that led up to rooftop terraces.

 In the court there were the remains of a basin, an altar, a dining hall, and a building with niches.
 And in the northwest corner lay a ramp along which sacrificial animals were led into the temple area.
 There were three monumental gateways, of which the entry was through the west gate.

-Before the war and destruction by ISIS – all but the front portal are totally destroyed.
-Related imageSyrian Civil War and Destruction by ISIS.
+Syrian Civil War and Destruction by ISIS.
 Syria’s Director of Antiquities Maamoun Abdul Karim stated that ISIL was looking for treasures and “stores of gold” in the city.
 On 30 August 2015, the Associated Press reported that ISIL had partially demolished the temple by explosives, citing eyewitness accounts.
 The bricks and columns were reported as lying on the ground.

 The main entrance arch survived the destruction of the temple.
 The Institute for Digital Archaeology proposed that replicas of this arch be installed in Trafalgar Square, London and Times Square, New York City.
 It was later decided that instead of the temple’s main entrance, the replica would be of part of the Monumental Arch.